-- Provide added value: include a coupon or informational piece.
+- Provide added value: Include a coupon or informational piece.
 How often have you kept a coupon for yourself or passed it along to a friend?
-What about a cheat sheet of information like relevant dates or industry information?
-By providing a branded added-value component, you increase the time spent focused on your piece.
+What about an infographic with relevant dates or industry information?
+By providing a branded, added-value component, you increase the time spent focused on your piece.

-- Add a landing page with retargeting: include a call to action and webpage dedicated specifically to your campaign.
+- Create a landing page with retargeting: Incorporate a compelling call to action and a landing page dedicated specifically to your campaign.
 Use this page as a place to provide additional information or a way to contact you.
-By adding a retargeting element, you can send follow-up social and digital ads to lengthen engagement for your campaign and strengthen your message through multiple touches.
+By adding a retargeting element, you can send follow-up social media and digital ads to lengthen engagement for your campaign and strengthen your message through multiple touches.

-With a print-only campaign, promoting engagement can be difficult.
-Luckily, there are solutions to this that you can implement.
+With a print-only campaign, promoting and tracking engagement can be difficult.
+Luckily, there are solutions to this that you can implement alongside your mail piece.

 Set up the following to promote engagement:

-- Informed Delivery: The USPS offers an opt-in daily email detailing what a recipient can expect in their mailbox.
-For marketers, this provides an opportunity to display a digital ad as well as provide a landing page link.
+- Informed Delivery: The USPS offers a personalized dashboard with an opt-in daily email detailing what a recipient can expect to arrive in their mailbox.
+For marketers, Informed Delivery provides an opportunity to display a digital ad as well as provide a landing page link.

-- Landing Page: The creation of a dedicated campaign landing page gives visitors an opportunity to reach out via a web form.
+- Landing Page: The creation of a dedicated campaign landing page gives visitors an opportunity to get details and reach out via a web form.

 - QR Code: Include a QR code on your mailing piece, making it as easy as possible for a recipient to visit your landing page.

-As a tangible medium, print may seem as though it is unable to track.
-That’s not the case for direct mail – by using a combination of the USPS’ tools and planning for an integrated campaign, tracking is well within reach.
+As a tangible medium, print may seem as though it is unable to be tracked.
+That’s not the case for direct mail – by using a combination of the USPS’ tools and planning for an omnichannel campaign, tracking is just another part of the strategy.

 A few of your options include:

 - The USPS’ Intelligent Mail barcode: This is a 65-bar code printed on your mail piece.
 This system provides day-to-day tracking of your mail campaigns, allowing you the ability to know when your mail pieces have been delivered.

 - The USPS’ Informed Delivery: This technology provides updates on how many of your recipients receive this email as well as whether they open the email or click on your campaign link.

-- Social and Digital Ads: Implementation of retargeting ads, you can receive data on how many times your ads have been viewed and the number of clicks they receive.
+- Social Media and Digital Ads: With the implementation of retargeting ads, you can receive data on how many times your ads have been viewed and the number of clicks they receive.

-- Landing Page: Through webpage analytics, you can see how many page visitors your campaign received and through a form, you have the ability to collect leads.
+- Landing Page: Through webpage analytics, you can see how many page visitors your campaign received and by using a form on the page, you have the ability to collect leads.

-- Call Tracking: Setting up a unique phone number for your campaign, allows you the knowledge that any calls to this number came directly from your direct mail campaign.
+- Call and Text Tracking: Setting up a unique phone number for your campaign, allows you the knowledge that any calls to this number came directly from your direct mail campaign.
 You can also utilize text tracking by having recipients text a code to receive their offer.